 The Types of Pianos

 There are two main types of pianos which are grand pianos and upright pianos.
-The upright piano usually is found in many homes, upright pianos take up less space and are affordable compared to a grand piano.
+Most houses have an upright piano because they are more space-efficient and more economical than grand pianos.
 When it comes to playing the two types of piano, a grand piano works its levers in a vertical motion and uses gravity to change the notes.

 In contrast, the upright piano works its levers in a horizontal direction because of these different setups, it is considered that the grand piano is often considered better than the upright piano however this doesn’t mean it produces a better sound.